VeriTaS: The First Dynamic Benchmark for Multimodal Automated Fact-Checking: Baseline Experiments

 \subsection{Web Search Tool}

-When provided with search access, models can query the internet via Google's Serper API, which returns the top 10 results per query.
-We apply two filters to retrieve results: temporal filtering (only content published before the claim date is retained) and domain blacklisting (fact-checking websites are excluded to prevent direct answer leakage, see supplementary material for the full list).
-For the top 3 filtered results, we attempt to scrape the full page content using Firecrawl; models receive both the search snippets from Serper and the complete scraped content when available.
-For each claim, up to 5 searches are possible.
+When provided with search access, models can query the internet via Google's Serper API, which returns the top $10$ results per query.
+We apply temporal filtering (only content published before the claim date is retained) to avoid temporal leakage.
+For the top $3$ filtered results, we attempt to scrape the full page content using \texttt{scrapeMM}; models receive both the search snippets from Serper and the complete scraped content when available.
+For each claim, up to $5$ searches are possible.